BU-Spark/ml-atfal-mafkoda-missing-children/fall23/research.md

 ## Data Requirements
 We request the following data:

-- Photos of currently missing children
+- [x] Photos of currently missing children
-- Photos of recovered children and their original missing child photo
+- [x] Photos of recovered children and their original missing child photo
-- Photos of family members from both #1 and #2.
+- [ ] Photos of family members from both #1 and #2 -- we are talking to the client to get this data
-- Gender and the age (or date of birth) of the person who went missing.
+- [ ] Gender and the age (or date of birth) of the person who went missing -- doesn't seem like the ground truth data is available for all data.
+Therefore, we are trying to get data from the facebook post texts.
+When that is not available, we will predict them using a gender and age detector from the picture of the face available.

 ## Existing Datasets